-Introduction to Word Processing and Presentation Applications 1 HOUR (1-0) Online (self-paced) FA, SP, SU
+Introduction to Word Processing/Presentation Applications 1 HOUR (1-0) FA, SP, SU

 This course is designed to provide hands-on experience and basic applications of word processing and presentation software.
 Prerequisite: Computer Competency or CIS 101 or equivalent.

-Introduction to Spreadsheet Applications 1 HOUR (1-0) Online (self-paced) FA, SP, SU
+Introduction to Spreadsheet Applications 1 HOUR (1-0) FA, SP, SU

 This course is designed to provide handson experience and basic applications of spreadsheet software.
 Prerequisite: Computer Competency or CIS 101

-Introduction to Database Applications 1 HOUR (1-0) Online (self-paced) FA, SP, SU
+Introduction to Database Applications 1 HOUR (1-0) FA, SP, SU